IPGP/rinexmod/README.md

 You can not provide both --modification_kw and --sitelog options.

+The script will add two comment lines, one indicating the source of the modifiaction (sitelog or arguments) and the other the timestamp of the modification.

 USE :

-* RINEXLIST : Rinex list file
+RINEXLIST : Rinex list file
-* OUTPUTFOLDER : Folder where to write the modified files.
+OUTPUTFOLDER : Folder where to write the modified files.
 This is a compulsory argument, you can not modify files inplace.

 OPTIONS :

 * -k : --modification_kw :    Header fields that you want to modify.
 * -s : --sitelog :            Sitelog file in witch rinexmod will find file's period's instrumentation informations, or folder containing sitelogs.
                             The sitelogs must be valid as the script does not check it.
 * -f : --force :              Force appliance of sitelog based header arguments when station name within file does not correspond to sitelog.
 * -i : --ignore :             Ignore firmware changes between instrumentation periods when getting headers args info from sitelogs.
 * -m : --marker :             A four characater station code that will be used to rename input files.
 * -n : --ninecharfile :       path a of a list file containing 9-char. site names from the M3G database generated with get_m3g_stations.
+                            This will be used for longname file's renaming.
+* -l : --longname             Rename file using long name rinex convention.
                             Not mandatory, but nessessary to get the country code to rename files to long name standard.
 If not provided the country code will be XXX.
-* -a : --alone :              Option to provide if you want to run this script on a lone rinex file and not on a list of files.
+* -a : --alone :               Option to provide if you want to run this script on a alone rinex file and not on a list of files.
 * -c : --compression :        Set file's compression (acceptables values : 'gz' (recommended
                             to fit IGS standards), 'Z'.
 Default value will retrieve the actual compression of the input file.
-* -l : --longname             Rename file using long name rinex convention.
 * -r : --reconstruct :        Reconstruct files subdirectory.
 You have to indicate the part of the path that is common to all files in the list and that will be replaced with output folder.
+* -o : --output_logs :        Folder where to write output log.
+If not provided, logs will be written to OUTPUTFOLDER.
+* -w : --write :              Write (rinex version, sample rate, file period, observatory) dependant output lists to log folder.
 * -v : --verbose:             Will prompt file's metadata before and after modifications.

 EXAMPLES:

-./rinexmod.py  RINEXLIST OUTPUTFOLDER (-k antenna_type='ANT TYPE' antenna_X_pos=9999 agency=AGN) (-m AGAL) (-s) (-r /ROOTFOLDER/) (-v)
+ ./rinexmod.py RINEXLIST OUTPUTFOLDER (-k antenna_type='ANT TYPE' antenna_X_pos=9999 agency=AGN) (-m AGAL) (-r ./ROOTFOLDER/) (-f) (-v)
-./rinexmod.py  RINEXLIST OUTPUTFOLDER (-l ./sitelogsfolder/stationsitelog.log) (-m AGAL) (-s) (-r /ROOTFOLDER/) (-f) (-i) (-v)
+ ./rinexmod.py (-a) RINEXFILE OUTPUTFOLDER (-s ./sitelogsfolder/stationsitelog.log) (-i) (-w) (-o ./LOGFOLDER) (-v)

 # get_m3g_sitelogs.py

 This script will get last version of sitelogs from M3G repository and write them in an observatory dependent subfolder set in 'observatories'.
+The -d --delete option will delete old version as to get only last version even in a name changing case.

 USE :